 - Anxiety and panic disorders

 - Chronic pain

 Some of the most debilitating symptoms in patients with chronic heart failure are related to the respiratory system, and improving the breathing pattern has potential favorable effects on patients with heart disease.

 A study examining the effects of mindfulness-based stress reduction found a significant improvement in breathing efficiency and frequency (Robert-McComb et al, 2004).
 Lowered resting level of the stress hormone cortisol was also observed.

-Mindfulness meditation was featured in a Public Television special Healing and the Mind with Bill Moyers in 1993 and most recently in May 2011 in a short and accurate feature on the nightly ABC news broadcast with Diane Sawyer:
+Mindfulness meditation was featured in a 1993 Public Television special Healing and the Mind with Bill Moyers.
+In May 2011 in a short and accurate feature on the nightly ABC news broadcast with Diane Sawyer: